ogiaAayush/Conestoga_Garage_Sale/README.md

 Customer have to enter the amount of items he/she bought.

-It shows the total purchasing and donation amount.
+It will show the total purchasing and donation amount.